UniHD-CEG/gpugraph500/README.md

 ## Current Limitations
 ### Out-Of-Memory errors and CUDA memory size limitations:
-For some high Score-Factors (e.g 22 as of the day of writing this guide), the resulting Slurm trace will be:
+For some high Score-Factors (e.g: 22, as of the day of writing this guide), the resulting Slurm trace will be:

 ```
 Using SCALE-FACTOR 22